Still here? Keep reading for the best practices for wedding industry websites.

 Why?
 On TK, you’re competing with a gazillion other wedding and event venues.
 Once millennials fill out that generic form (“Hi, we’d love more information about your venue!”) that gets sent to you, they’re bombarded with fifteen other event venues to look at.
 Then your event venue becomes less special to them.

 Here are some final tips and ideas to help you shine.

 Millennials and couples are in the beginning stages of their search and planning their weddings, especially the venue and wedding vendors search, are usually pretty clueless.
 They’re all over the place, from googling wedding ideas on Pinterest to searching for gold star-themed weddings.

 If you can prove that you are an invaluable resource to them when planning their weddings, they’ll already have a closer attachment to you than other unhelpful websites.

 Suppose you have ideas, tips, vendors, past events, an updated gallery, or even better – a virtual tour of your venue spaces, reviews, tools, budget calculator, inspiration, a photo gallery, video gallery, team members, and other useful information.
 In that case, they’ll be able to make a much more informed decision.

 We only work with a handful of venues.

 Whether you’re in London or LA, we only work with one venue in a geographic radius, so you don’t have to worry about us working with your competitors on their site or SEO.
 Sorry San Francisco, Mountain House Estate’s claimed us!

 Good luck with your website design!

 We hope this blog post has been helpful.
-Please feel free to contact us if you have any questions about your web design, SEO strategy, marketing plan, or anything else related to weddings, ideas, tips, digital content, and website maintenance!
+Please contact us if you have questions about your web design, SEO strategy, marketing plan, or anything related to weddings, ideas, tips, digital content, and website maintenance!